Tharun-Offi/PyroPatrol/README.md

 - Each output device (LED, buzzer, relay, etc.) connects its signal pin to D2–D6, with appropriate resistors if needed.
 - All components must share a common ground with the Arduino.

-For a graphical diagram, refer to the [Fritzing project file](#) (add if available) or use the above schematic as a guide.
+For a graphical diagram, refer to the image above or use the above schematic as a guide.

 ## Detailed Explanation